-Principles of Consolidation-The consolidated financial statements include the accounts of Redfin and its wholly owned subsidiaries, including those entities in which we have a variable interest and of which we are the primary beneficiary.
+Principles of Consolidation-The consolidated financial statements include the accounts of Redfin and its wholly owned subsidiaries.
 Intercompany transactions and balances have been eliminated.

-Certain Significant Risks and Business Uncertainties-We operate in the residential real estate industry and are a technology-focused company.
+Certain Significant Risks and Business Uncertainties - We operate in the residential real estate industry and are a technology-focused company.
 Accordingly, we are affected by a variety of factors that could have a significant negative effect on our future financial position, results of operations, and cash flows.
-These factors include: negative macroeconomic factors affecting the health of the U.S. residential real estate industry, the continued impact of COVID-19 on the residential real estate industry, negative factors disproportionately affecting markets where we derive most of our revenue, intense competition in the U.S. residential real estate industry, our inability to maintain or improve our technology offerings, our failure to obtain and provide comprehensive and accurate real estate listings, errors or inaccuracies in the business data that we rely on to make decisions, and our inability to attract homebuyers and home sellers to our website and mobile application.
+These factors include: negative macroeconomic factors affecting the health of the U.S. residential real estate industry, negative factors disproportionately affecting markets where we derive most of our revenue, intense competition in the U.S. residential real estate industry, industry changes as the result of certain class action lawsuits or government investigations, our inability to maintain or improve our technology offerings, our failure to obtain and provide comprehensive and accurate real estate listings, errors or inaccuracies in the business data that we rely on to make decisions, and our inability to attract homebuyers and home sellers to our website and mobile application.

 Use of Estimates-The preparation of consolidated financial statements, in conformity with GAAP, requires our management to make estimates and assumptions that affect the reported amounts of assets and liabilities and results of operations during the respective periods.
-Our estimates include, but are not limited to, valuation of deferred income taxes, stock-based compensation, net realizable value of inventory, capitalization of website and software development costs, the incremental borrowing rate for the determination of the present value of lease payments, recoverability of intangible assets with finite lives, fair value of our mortgage loans held for sale ("LHFS") and mortgage servicing rights, estimated useful life of intangible assets, fair value of reporting units for purposes of allocating and evaluating goodwill for impairment, and current expected credit losses on certain financial assets.
+Our estimates include, but are not limited to, valuation of deferred income taxes, stock-based compensation, capitalization of website and software development costs, the incremental borrowing rate for the determination of the present value of lease payments, recoverability of intangible assets with finite lives, fair value of our mortgage loans held for sale ("LHFS") and mortgage servicing rights, estimated useful life of intangible assets.
 The amounts ultimately realized from the affected assets or ultimately recognized as liabilities will depend on, among other factors, general business conditions and could differ materially in the near term from the carrying amounts reflected in the consolidated financial statements.

-Cash and Cash Equivalents-We consider all highly liquid investments originally purchased by us with original maturities of three months or less at the date of purchase to be cash equivalents.
+Cash and Cash Equivalents - We consider all highly liquid investments originally purchased by us with original maturities of three months or less at the date of purchase to be cash equivalents.

-Restricted Cash-Restricted cash primarily consists of cash that is specifically designated to repay borrowings under warehouse credit facilities and the secured revolving credit facility.
-We terminated the secured revolving credit facility on December 29, 2022.
+Restricted Cash-Restricted cash primarily consists of cash that is specifically designated to repay borrowings under warehouse credit facilities.

-Accounts Receivable, Net and Allowance for Credit Losses -We have three material classes of receivables: (i) real estate services receivables, (ii) receivables from the sale of homes through our properties business, and (iii) receivables from customers in relation to our rentals business.
+Accounts Receivable, Net and Allowance for Credit Losses - We have two material classes of receivables: (i) real estate services receivables and (ii) receivables from customers in relation to our rentals business.
 Accounts receivable related to these classes represent closed transactions for which cash has not yet been received.
 The majority of our transactions are processed through escrow and collectibility is not a significant risk.
 For transactions not directly processed through escrow, we establish an allowance for expected credit losses based on historical experience of collectibility, current external economic conditions that may affect collectibility, and current or expected changes to the regulatory environment in which we operate our businesses.
 We evaluate for changes in credit quality indicators on an annual basis or in the event of a material economic event or material change in the regulatory environment in which we operate.